xebialabs-community/xld-jbossdm-restarter-plugin/README.md

 # Overview #

-The jbossdm-restarter plugin is a XL Deploy plugin that adds capability for restarting a JBoss domain, standalone server or profile when deploying to it.
+The xld-jbossdm-restarter plugin is a XL Deploy plugin that adds capability for restarting a JBoss domain, standalone server or profile when deploying to it.

 ## Requirements